Lightning-Bounties/lb-next/README.md

 ## 🚀 About Lightning Bounties

-In the current landscape, many open-source bug bounty platforms inadvertently shut out developers from regions outside the USA and EU, creating barriers to participation and diversity.
+In the current landscape, many open-source bug bounty platforms inadvertently shut out developers from developing regions, creating barriers to participation and diversity.
 Lightning Bounties is revolutionizing open-source development by integrating Bitcoin payments directly into GitHub workflows.

 Our platform empowers developers worldwide to earn Bitcoin for fixing bugs and contributing to open-source projects, while project maintainers gain access to global talent to solve their issues faster.